-How to use Keyboard accessibility features on Mac
+Is typing on your Mac hard?
+These keyboard accessibility features can help!

 - Click Keyboard in the menu on the left.

-- Click the checkbox next to Use click key sounds (super useful).
+- Click the checkbox next to Use click key sounds (super helpful).

-Click and drag the slider to increase or decrease the key press delay.
-Left is shorter and right is a longer delay.
+- Click and drag the slider to increase or decrease the keypress delay.
+Left is shorter while right is a longer wait.

-How to enable the Accessibility Keyboard
+Keyboard accessibility on macOS: How to enable the accessibility keyboard

-The Accessibility Keyboard is an on-screen keyboard that lets you type and perform other actions on macOS without using your Mac's hardware keyboard.
+The accessibility keyboard is an on-screen keyboard that lets you type and perform other actions on macOS without using your Mac's hardware keyboard.

 - Open System Preferences.